hashicorp/vault/website/source/docs/auth/jwt.html.md

 ### OIDC Login (Vault UI)

-1. Select the OIDC login method.
+1. Select the "OIDC" login method.
 1. Enter a role name if necessary.
 1. Press "Sign In" and complete the authentication with the configured provider.